 ‘Yes.
 And Hachiro is very happy with the results.’

 ‘I love his work.
-We get to wear tunics and robes in Otaon.
+We get to wear tunics in Otaon.
 I mean, I wish I was more into dresses.
 The dresses he made for China are so beautiful.
-But I still feel like they aren’t me.
-Or I am not me when I wear them.
-But anyway, how have you been?’
+But I feel like they aren’t me.
+Or I’m not me when I wear them.
+Anyway, how have you been?’

 Alice leant back with a smile.
 ‘Tell me all about it.’

 Any returned the smile.
-‘I’m glad you are in such a good mood.’
+‘I’m glad you’re in such a good mood.’

 ‘Don’t hesitate to spoil it.’

 ‘If you say so.
-Well, let’s start with the Hub.
+Hub first.
 As you know the new Hub features will be launched in twenty-four days.’

-‘And now you are going to tell me that I should test the new Hub.’
+‘And now you’re going to tell me I should test the new Hub.’

 ‘I’m not going to tell you, but I know you want to have a say in the final specifications.
 Besides, the developers excel themselves.
 You’ll be amazed.’

 ‘Publish all of them.
 Attacks a day and who attacked.
-And add a few speculative questions on why those people would attack the Hub.
+And add a few speculations about why those people would attack the Hub.
 Has anyone succeeded?’

 ‘Yes.
-And since we are at it.
+And since we’re at it.
 Let’s publish figures too.
 How many people use the Hub?
 How much money comes in?
 And what happens with the money?
 We wanted to do that anyway.
 Let’s start with it now.’

 Any hesitated.
-‘Now, I am not so sure any more about the holiday effect …’
+‘Now, I’m not so sure any more about the holiday effect.’

 ‘Any, what better way is there?
 Let’s be transparent.
 Let’s ask inconvenient questions.
 Let’s expose.’